Promineo-Tech/frontend-technologies/Week1/readme.md

 1. Allow other inline or inline-block elements to sit to their left and right
 1. Cannot be assigned a width and height
 1. Respect left and right margins and padding, but _not_ vertical margins and padding

-> Note: Inline elements can be given vertical padding and borders of their own, but they will not push away other elements.
-This concept is easily confused, so check out this article for more details on inline-level elements: https://hacks.mozilla.org/2015/03/understanding-inline-box-model/

 Here are some common elements that are assigned `display:inline` by default: